 All residents and residents’ guests are expected to provide appropriate and correct identification and information upon the request of Department of Housing and Residential Education staff and/or University officials.
-All residents are expected to show their PUC ID Card upon entering their residence hall.
+All residents are required to have their PUC ID Card ready for inspection upon entering their residence hall.
 The sticker of their respective residence hall must be on their ID at all times.
 Access cards (PUC ID Cards) are not to be transferred or used by anyone but the student in which the PUC ID Card is issued to.
 Knowingly furnishing false information in any form is also a violation of this policy.
 Violations of this policy may be referred to the Office of the Dean of Students.
 Repeated violations will result in removal from the University Village

 Laundry Facilities (B) — H-019

 Doors and locks shall not be obstructed and locks may not be altered (including adding magnets to the doors to prop them open), changed, or added by residents under any circumstances.
 Keys are the property of the Department of Housing and Residential Education and must be returned at the end of resident’s occupancy.
 Duplication of keys is strictly prohibited.
 A charge of $10.00 will be added to a resident’s student account if the key is damaged.
 A charge of $100.00 will be made to re-key the entire apartment due to a lost key.
 The Department of Housing and Residential Education may, from time to time and without prior notice, change locks on an apartment for security purposes.
 Resident access cards are not to be transferred or used by anyone else.
 Residents found to have tampered with a door or lock may be removed from housing.

 Additionally, Apartment main entrance doors may be propped only when a resident of that apartment is present in the common area of the apartment.